Alfred Stevens (painter): Career beginnings

 Stevens's work was shown publicly for the first time in 1851, when three of his paintings were admitted to the Brussels Salon.
 He was awarded a third-class medal at the Paris Salon in 1853, and a second-class medal at the Universal Exposition in Paris in 1855.
 His Ce qu'on appelle le vagabondage [What is called vagrancy] (Musée d'Orsay, Paris) attracted the attention of Napoleon III who, as a result of the scene in the picture, ordered that soldiers no longer be used to pick up the poor from the streets.
-Two other paintings he exhibited at the Salon in Antwerp that year, Chez soi or At Home (present location unknown) and The Painter and his Model (Walters Art Museum, Baltimore), introduced subjects from "la vie moderne" for which he became known: an elegant young woman in contemporary dress and the artist in his studio.
+Two other paintings he exhibited at the Antwerp Salon that year, Chez soi or At Home (present location unknown) and The Painter and his Model (Walters Art Museum, Baltimore), introduced subjects from "la vie moderne" for which he became known: an elegant young woman in contemporary dress and the artist in his studio.
 In 1857, Stevens made his first important sale to a private collector, when Consolation was bought for a rumored 6,000 francs by the Berlin collector and dealer Ravéné.
 At the same time, he and his brother were becoming part of the art world of Paris, meeting people such as the Goncourt brothers, Théophile Gautier, and Alexandre Dumas at the salons of Princess Mathilde as well as popular cafés.

-In 1858, Stevens married Fanny Juliette Albertine Marie Hortense Blanc (1836-1891) who came from a rich Belgian family and old friends of the Stevens's.
+In 1858, Stevens married Fanny Juliette Albertine Marie Hortense Blanc (1836–1891), who came from a rich Belgian family.
 Eugène Delacroix was a witness at the ceremony.

 The couple would have four children together—Leopold, Jean, Catherine, and Pierre.
-Stevens painted his wife's portrait many times, including Regrets and Memories (at the Clark Institute).
-When she died, he wrote that he was "forever inconsolable."
+Stevens painted his wife's portrait many times, including Memories and Regrets (ca. 1874).